Introduction

 Activating GP-Cron will disable the native WordPress cron via your websites wp-config.php file.

-The following will setup gpcron to run on your website (it is not on by default).
-WP cron is disabled and set as a server cron job with this command:
+The following will set up GP-Cron to run on your website (it is not active by default on Ubuntu 18.04 or 20.04).
+This command will disable WP-cron is set a server cron job:

 gp site {site.url} -gpcron-on {minute.interval}